lplotni/pact-example/README.md

 http://localhost/pacts/provider/cologne-service/consumer/info-app/version/1.0.0
 ```
 #### hamburg-service
-One of the **providers**, also based on the spring boot framewrok, demonstrating how the provider-verification works using [pact-jvm-provider-spring](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring).
+One of the **providers**, also based on the spring boot framework, demonstrating how the provider-verification works using [pact-jvm-provider-spring](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-spring).

 To execute the tests just type ```gradlew test```